Topological Materials Discovery from Crystal Symmetry: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this review, we have followed the discovery of solid-state topological materials from the first theoretical proposals of $\mathcal{T}$-symmetric TIs (see Sec.~\ref{sec:firstTIs}) through the recent identification of tens of thousands of candidate TIs, TCIs, and TSMs through high-throughput searches (see Sec.~\ref{sec:materials}).
-Despite the recent completion of nonmagnetic solid-state group theory (see Sec.~\ref{sec:TQC}), and the complete analysis of the stoichiometric materials in the ICSD performed in~\cite{AndreiMaterials2} (see Sec.~\ref{sec:materials}), there remain many large, yet-unexplored directions for topological materials discovery.
-First, the methods used to identify topological materials in~\cite{AndreiMaterials,AndreiMaterials2,ChenMaterials,AshvinMaterials1,AshvinMaterials2,MTQCmaterials} can only be applied to materials with nontrivial stable and fragile SIs (see Secs.~\ref{sec:introTopology} and~\ref{sec:materials}), which are largely centrosymmetric.
-However, the ICSD~\cite{ICSD1,ICSD2} still contains thousands of noncentrosymmetric compounds.
-Because it was discovered in~\cite{AndreiMaterials2} that~\TQCDBNbrTopoBandPercent~of the stoichiometric materials in the ICSD contain topological bands when only SIs are taken into account, then there likely exist thousands of yet-unidentified noncentrosymmetric TIs, TCIs, and TSMs.
-Furthermore, while the complete stable SIs of magnetic and nonmagnetic TIs, TCIs, and TSMs have been computed~\cite{AshvinIndicators,AshvinMagnetic,ZhidaSemimetals,AshvinTCI,ChenTCI,MTQC,MTQCmaterials}, the magnetic fragile SIs remain an outstanding problem.
-One route towards the discovery of topological materials beyond SIs involves developing a high-throughput protocol based on carefully-selected Wilson loop calculations (see Sec.~\ref{sec:introTopology}); several promising early efforts in this direction have been completed this past year~\cite{S4Weyl1,S4Weyl2}.
+In this Review, we have followed the discovery of solid-state topological materials from the first theoretical proposals of $\mathcal{T}$-symmetric TIs to the recent identification of tens of thousands of candidate TIs, TCIs, and TSMs through high-throughput searches.
+Despite the recent completion of nonmagnetic solid-state group theory~\cite{QuantumChemistry,JenFragile1,Bandrep1,Bandrep2,Bandrep3,AshvinIndicators,ChenTCI,AshvinTCI}, and the complete analysis of the stoichiometric materials in the ICSD performed in~\cite{AndreiMaterials2}, there remain many unexplored directions for topological materials discovery.
+First, the methods used to identify topological materials in~\cite{AndreiMaterials,AndreiMaterials2,ChenMaterials,AshvinMaterials1,AshvinMaterials2,MTQCmaterials} can only be applied to materials with nontrivial stable and fragile SIs, which are largely centrosymmetric.
+However, the ICSD~\cite{ICSD1,ICSD2} contains thousands of noncentrosymmetric compounds.
+Because it was discovered~\cite{AndreiMaterials2} that~\TQCDBNbrTopoBandPercent~of the stoichiometric materials in the ICSD contain topological bands when only SIs are taken into account, there likely exist thousands of yet-unidentified noncentrosymmetric TIs, TCIs, and TSMs.
+Furthermore, whereas the complete stable SIs of magnetic and nonmagnetic TIs, TCIs, and TSMs have been computed~\cite{AshvinIndicators,AshvinMagnetic,ZhidaSemimetals,AshvinTCI,ChenTCI,MTQC,MTQCmaterials}, the magnetic fragile SIs remain an outstanding problem.
+One route towards the discovery of topological materials beyond SIs involves developing a high-throughput protocol based on carefully selected Wilson loop calculations; several promising early efforts in this direction have been completed this past year~\cite{S4Weyl1,S4Weyl2}.
 Additionally, despite recent early efforts~\cite{HingeSM,TMDHOTI,WiederAxion,HourglassInsulator,Cohomological,DiracInsulator}, there remain several 3D TCI phases without SIs that have been identified through layer constructions and surface state calculations~\cite{MTQC,ChenTCI}, but do not yet have accompanying bulk [(nested) Wilson loop] topological invariants.